 A beautiful example is furnished by a recent report on traffic density in cities.
 Between 1993 and 2017 the largest cities in the United States added more than thirty thousand new lane-miles of roads to relieve traffic congestion.
 This increase in road capacity was bigger, proportionally, than the increase in these cities' populations in the same period, so it should have resulted in lower traffic density.
 Yet, traffic congestion didn't go down; it increased 144 percent.
 Spending hundreds of billions of dollars to relieve road congestion perversely caused road congestion to become much worse.
 With the benefit of hindsight the effect can be explained, but there was no reasonable way to determine beforehand that this would be the result.
 Examples like this abound; they are the topics of countless feature articles and many books, and they all point to the same fact: Complex systems will not yield to analytical predictions of their behavior.

 In fact it's worse than that.
 The most complex systems are also the most fragile, and their fragility is of a peculiar and frightening kind.
 Rather than being vulnerable to obvious, large-scale disturbances, as one would expect, they generally manage such adverse events well.
 But small changes, mere tinkering, as it would seem, a tug on a thread, can cascade into a sequence of effects that ends with the system collapsing suddenly and completely.
 History is rife with examples, and one of the best known is the Roman Empire.
-The Collapse of Complex Civilizations, by American anthropologist Joseph Tainter (1988), reveals how the cascading crises that caused the empire to collapse, in a matter of just a few years after centuries of growth and magnificent institutional and cultural achievements, were a direct consequence of the civilization's complexity.
+The Collapse of Complex Societies, by American anthropologist Joseph Tainter (1988), reveals how the cascading crises that caused the empire to collapse, in a matter of just a few years after centuries of growth and magnificent institutional and cultural achievements, were a direct consequence of the civilization's complexity.
 This characteristic of complexity means that any tinkering is fraught with peril; the introduction of a benign new policy or the elimination of some minor tradition or institution is freighted with the possibility that it is—this time—the single beat of a butterfly's wings that will sow the seeds of cataclysm.

 For Greens the realization that a just and sustainable society cannot be scripted is not fatal; positive change is not precluded by this understanding, indeed it should encourage rather than discourage deep thinking about how to effect both justice and sustainability.